pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Configure MinIO

-If you are using AWS CLI, skip this section.
+If you are using AWS CLI or S3cmd, skip this section.

 To install and configure MinIO, complete the following steps: